PierreRAFFA/promise-consecutive/README.md

 # Promise Consecutive

-This `promise-consecutive` modules allows you to execute multiple methods consecutively.
+This `promise-consecutive` modules allows you to execute multiple methods consecutively, and retrieve the results.
 These methods may be some promises or not.

 ```javascript
 var p = new PromiseConsecutive();